 Access point signs to be erected from September through to March 2020.

+Not commenced yet.

 Track Circuit Operating Devices

 The route has 19 remote track circuit operating devices to be fitted to enable additional protection to be made easily for a line blockage.
 Clapton, Coppermill and Bury Street Junctions on the West Anglia Route are to fitted with these devices to enable safer and more efficient protection to be available for the staff working on these critical assets.